 <!-- ddsitemapgen -->This will display the full sitemap listing on that page.

 Another plugin which works in a similar way as the above is SRG Clean Archives.
 If you want your sitemap sorted in a monthly format, this plugin would be ideal.
 The settings page is a little messed up in WordPress 2.5 but the default settings should do the job anyway.

 Once you’ve installed and activated the plugin, create a page with the following tag in the code editor.

 <!--srg_clean_archives-->Once that is saved you should see the archive list generated for you on the page.

 To choose selectively which categories you want to display on a post or page, look no further than CatTagArt.
 Once installed and activated you’ll be able to configure options such as how many posts should be displayed per list among other things.

 It’s very simple to use after this.
 Type something in like this…

 …with “uncategorized” being your category or tag slug.
 After this is done, view the page.
 You should get something like this.

 That’s about it.
-Hopefully you now know some new ways of publishing your own sitemap pages and designing your website for humans, not robots.
+Hopefully you now know some new ways of publishing your own sitemap pages and designing your website or WordPress blog for humans, not robots.
 You may also want to check out this post on Lorelle about Customizable Post Listings plugin.
 It’s a little outdated so I didn’t mention it above, although with a bit of code hacks it’ll do the job.